overge/datascience-bootcamp-part-one/exercises/3_strings.md

 - Then combine `first_name` and `last_name` so that it equals your full name, and save this in a variable called `full_name`.

 - Prove using the == operator that they are equal.

+- (Extra Credit): Find out how to get the length of a string.

+- (Extra Credit): Read up on string interpolation.